jonlpersson/ed-latimore/site/_category_pages/the-inner-work.md

       ## Building Self-Awareness

-      A cornerstone of The Inner Work is having an unwavering commitment to self-awareness.
+      A cornerstone of Inner Work is having an unwavering commitment to self-awareness.
 I know where my strengths, weaknesses, and motivations are.
 This has allowed me to identify opportunities for personal growth and pursue different avenues of success.
 Doors open for are typically closed to otherwise more talented individuals.

-      Embracing Vulnerability
+      ## Embracing Vulnerability

       Sharing personal stories and insights requires vulnerability.
-I firmly believe that your life is a waste if you don’t use what you’ve gone through to .
+I firmly believe that your life is a waste if you don’t use what you’ve gone through to teach and inspire.
 Through his writing and speaking engagements, he openly discusses his experiences, fostering connections with his audience and creating opportunities for others to learn from his journey.

-      The Inner Work: Cultivating Empathy and Compassion
+      ## Cultivating Empathy and Compassion

       In my interactions with others, I try to demonstrate empathy and